JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 ## Beta status
 * still needs general testing
-* find way to compare signing time with other timestamps
+* timestamp information in Info.plist (research)
+* parse CodeResources to check for modified, missing or added files (maybe)
-* might need a one-line result at the top, similar to WhatsYourSign appex (?)
+* might need a one-line result at the top, similar to WhatsYourSign appex (probably not)

 ## Screengrabs